Anthropic

 • Test its AI systems to ensure that they report coup attempts (or other misbehavior) by themselves or other (instances of) AI systems, and that they almost never initiate or cooperate with coup attempts.
 Score: No.

 5. Give some third parties access to models to do model evals for dangerous capabilities.
 This access should include fine-tuning and tools/plugins.
 It should occur both during training and between training and deployment.
 It should include base models rather than just safety-tuned models, unless the lab can demonstrate that the safety-tuning is robust.
 The third parties should have independence and control over their evaluation; just using external red-teamers is insufficient.
 The third parties should have expertise in eliciting model capabilities (but the lab should also offer assistance in this) and in particular subjects if relevant.
 The lab should incorporate the results into its risk assessment.
-Score: No. Anthropic worked with METR (then part of ARC) for a previous Claude model but hasn’t said anything about this recently.
+Score: 25%.
+Anthropic shared pre-deployment access for the new Claude 3.5 Sonnet with US AISI, UK AISI, and METR.
+The depth of access is unclear.
+It has made some commitment to US AISI but its future plans are unclear.

 Commitments.

 • Commit to use risk assessment frequently enough.
 Do risk assessment (for dangerous capabilities) regularly during training, before deployment, and during deployment (and commit to doing so), so that the lab will detect warning signs before dangerous capabilities appear.
 Score: Yes.
-Anthropic commits to do risk assessment every 4x increase in effective training compute and every 3 months.
-The RSP says this commitment applies “During model training and fine-tuning,” but senior staff member Zac Hatfield-Dodds told us the commitment applies to deployment too.
+Anthropic commits to do comprehensive risk assessment at least every 6 months.

 Accountability.

 • Verification: publish updates on risk assessment practices and results, including low-level details, at least quarterly.
-Score: 33%: just internally.
-Anthropic says its Responsible Scaling Officer does this.
+Score: 33%: just internally, and at least every 6 months.
+It calls this “Capability Reports” and “Safeguards Reports.”
 Anthropic also irregularly publishes model cards—e.g. Claude 3—with high-level discussion of its dangerous-capability risk assessment practices and results.

 • Revising policies: